About the University

 - The Joseph A. Butt, S.J., College of Business

 - College of Music and Fine Arts

 - College of Law

-Living on-campus: On-campus housing is available on first-come first-served basis for undergraduate students.
+Living on-campus: International Students are encouraged to live on-campus during their exchange.
 Students must fill out a housing contract and turn it into Loyola in order to receive a placement in the residence halls.
 To read more about living on campus at Loyola, visit the Residential Life website.

 *Students living in residence halls must also purchase a meal plan please visit the website for more information.

 Off-campus Housing: Loyola provides ressources for students to find housing around the campus.